 What if I can’t make Welcome and Offer Holder day?

-Please contact the Admissions team once you have received your invitation and they will advise what to do.
+Invitations to Welcome Day are sent in the post in early June.
 It is really important to attend this event if you possibly can, but we understand that sometimes this is not an option.
 Residential students living far away are not expected to attend.
 If you really cannot attend, there is no need to contact us.
 In August you will receive information about enrolment.

 Results, Enrolment and the Start of Term